Anushka-shukla/Anushka-shukla/README.md

 ## Hey there, I'm Anushka

-- 🌱 I’m currently learning Blockchain and preparing.
+- 🌱 I’m currently learning Blockchain.
 - 👨‍💻 You can read about me [here](https://anushka-shukla.github.io/)
 - 📝 Sometimes I write blogs on [Medium](https://medium.com/@shuklaannushka), if you like them don't forget to hit the applaud :grin:.